PaperPrototype/Course-Guidebook/Guides/Personal/english.md

 ## Teach in a first principles format
 When teaching I found that I was teaching through first principles argumentation.

-You will notice I tend to structure lectures as a question/problem to be solved.
-I then present the solution and the concept behind it using diagrams.
-Then I show you how to implement it.
-Then I show the why behind it occasionaly exposing some first principles.
+This is because when you are teaching you are "convincing the learners mind about how soemthing works" -- Me.
+If your mind can't connect the dots (aka be convinced) then you will have a hard time understanding something.

 I think this is how people naturally **want** to learn but I may be wrong.
 Why do it the way people "want" to learn?
 If we take it back to first principles and look at a baby... actually a toddler you will notice they always ask "Why". (<-- See what I did there!
-I answered the "why") Because I want the courses we make to be addicting and I want students who take our courses to find them "the path of least resistance", which will inevitably lead to them taking the courses.
+I answered the "why")

+# Review and Repetition makes it stick
 When doing a tutorial or writing a course it is really good to review information even if the student "has already learned this in another course".
-This helps since a student may have forgotten that information and a student may have just decided tot skip the pre-requsites and dive right in.
-We are making courses for students, and so we should make the courses for wehat students need or tend to do, and not what students should have done or should do.
+This helps since a student may have forgotten that information and a student may have just decided to skip the pre-requsites and dive right in.
+We are making courses for students, and so we should make the courses for what students tend to do, and not what students should have done.

-Reviewing stuff in the context of what you are teaching will grow a students understanding of something on that conctext rather than just the generic understanding.
+Even if the student does already understand something reviewing it in the context of what you are teaching will grow a students depth of understanding of it (in that conctext rather than just the general understanding).

 It also helps to review stuff as it further ensures nobody is left behind!
 I try to always add a comment with parenthesis "()" reminding a student of a concept we covered previously just in case they forgot.

 We will be making this format the standard for every lecture / section / tutorial we make.
 You can make this more obvious by writing "problem/goal:" in front of the explenation of the problem/goal at hand.
 And then writing "solution:" in front of the explanation of the solution.
 Then writing "implementation:" in front of the implementation.
 Then "Why:" when explaning why you did something a certain way.